 Nordic Ecolabelling follows the development of the European Commission's work on PEF.
 To be able to set requirements on the paper's total carbon footprint, a harmonised method is required.

-32 Energy Efficiency and GHG emissions: Prospective Scenarios for the Pulp and Paper Industry, http://publications.jrc.ec.europa.eu/repository/bitstream/JRC111652/kjna29280enn_jrc111652_online_revised_b_y_ipo.pdf
+&lt;sup>42 Energy Efficiency and GHG emissions: Prospective Scenarios for the Pulp and Paper Industry, http://publications.jrc.ec.europa.eu/repository/bitstream/JRC111652/kjna29280enn jrc111652 online revised by jpo.pdf